overlord/SqlConstantsGenerator/readme.md

 ## Notes

-* Output folder for generated files can be customized by setting `SqlConstantsGenerator.TargetFolder` property in csproj file.
+* Output folder for generated files can be customized by setting `SqlConstantsGenerator_DestinationFolder` property in csproj file.
-* Type pre-create and post-create code can be set via `SqlConstantsGenerator.TypePreCreateCode` and `SqlConstantsGenerator.TypePostCreateCode` properties;
+* Prefix and postfix sql code can be set via `SqlConstantsGenerator_PrefixSql` and `SqlConstantsGenerator_PostfixSql` properties;
-  `$typename$` string in this code will replaced to generated type name.
+  `$viewname$` string in this code will replaced by generated view name.

 (see file `SqlConstantsGenerator.Tools\SqlConstantsGenerator.GlobalProps.props` file in sample DbClassesWithCustomSqlFolder project)